Thursday, June 27, 2013

-Jesus is on the march and will not be turned back.
-He is fierce in Sunday’s Gospel, and sometimes the readings startle us.
+In Sunday’s Gospel for June 30, 2013, Jesus is on the march and will not be turned back.
+He is fierce and sometimes the readings startle us.
 He “rebukes” the disciples.
 A man along the way wants to bury his father and then follow Jesus.
 But Jesus shouts, “Let the dead bury the dead.”
 He is moving fast, and his mood is intense.
 Our Discussion Questions will guide your Sunday Bible Study sessions with your family, friends and church groups.

 Facing resolutely towards Jerusalem

 Scholars call the first portion of Luke’s Gospel the “Galilean Ministry,” (Luke 3:1-9:50) which has been the subject of our scripture readings until this Sunday (except for the insertion of Lent and Easter).
 Now a new section of Luke begins, called the “Journey to Jerusalem” (Luke 9:51-19:28).

 In the opening words of today's Gospel, Luke clearly states where Jesus is headed.
 He is going up to Jerusalem where, as we heard predicted in last Sunday's Gospel, he will be put to death.
 Fr.
 Orly Sapuay, M.S. explains that going to Jerusalem for Jesus is, above all, the fulfillment of his mission as the one who brings peace to souls, beginning with his own.

 Jesus calls to several people in the gospel story to follow Him.
 He is likewise calling us.
 At all costs, we must keep advancing.
 And, if we stumble and fall, we must like our Master pick ourselves up and move forward once again.